 The Takeaway

 Your total credit limit and available credit are two terms that refer to the amount of money that you can spend on your credit card.
 However, there is a difference between credit limit and available credit.
-Your credit limit usually refers to the maximum amount that your card’s issuer is willing to lend you.
-Meanwhile, your available credit is the maximum credit limit, minus any outstanding balance or pending charges on the card.
+Your credit limit refers to the maximum amount that your card’s issuer is willing to lend you.
+Meanwhile, your available credit is the amount you have to spend right now.
+It’s calculated by subtracting from your credit limit any outstanding balance or pending charges on the card.

 FAQ